paul-grassi/800-63-3/sp800-63-3/cover.md

 - SP 800-63-3 *Digital Authentication Guideline* - Provides guidance on general authentication issues and for using authenticators, credentials, and assertions together in an information system.

-- SP 800-63A *Enrollment and Identity Proofing* - Deals with the processes by which a credential, and authenticator(s) associated with that credential can be bound to a specific individual.
+- SP 800-63A *Enrollment and Identity Proofing* - Deals with the processes by which a credential, and authenticator(s) associated with that credential, can be bound to a specific individual.
 This typically happens when that individual is enrolled in an identity system, through the identity proofing process.

 - SP 800-63B *Authentication and Lifecycle Management* - provides guidance on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified authenticator assurance levels.